-Ascending through the steeply terraced olive groves we can’t help looking back again and again at the magnificent vistas – back down the thickly wooded valley and across to the mountains.
-My walking holiday in Mallorca was off to a great start!
+Ascending through the steeply terraced olive groves we couldn’t help looking back again and again at the magnificent vistas – back down the thickly wooded valley and across to the mountains.
+My hiking holidays in the Mallorca mountains were off to a great start!

 Mallorca’s Tossals Verds Circuit

 This attractive and varied walk took us about four-and-a-half hours with a few little breaks and photo opportunities built in.
 The initial quarter of the walk is a steepish descent on a rocky track down a tree-lined gorge – a good workout for the knees and quads.

 The recently updated Cicerone walking guide to Mallorca recommends a torch for the string of five tunnels to be traversed.
 Although our kind hosts at our Mallorca accommodation lent us a torch we didn’t end up using it as you can always see the light at the end and on a bright day there weren’t many patches the light didn’t reach.

 Through the tunnels you can hear the gurgling of water in the pipeline, like some giant plumbing system of the gods.